Single Story House Design Plans

 Choose the architectural style and roof shape

-Single-story houses can be adapted in a wide variety of styles: minimalist with Nordic, Mediterranean or industrial accents, modern contemporary with traditional influences, chalet , ranch style and many others.
+Single-level homes can be adapted in a wide variety of styles: minimalist with Nordic, Mediterranean or industrial accents, modern contemporary with traditional influences, chalet, ranch style and many others.
 The shape of the roof will also be taken into account - either flat or in 2 or more waters

-3 / Can a house without a floor be built on a narrow plot of land?
+3 / Can a one floor house be built on a narrow plot of land?

 Yes, there are ready-made models optimized for narrow terrain, with a lengthwise layout in an ''I'' or ''L'' shape, while maintaining comfort and functionality.

-5 / Are single-level houses more energy efficient?
+5 / Are single-level houses more energy efficient than multi-story homes?

-6 / Is it cheaper to build a one-story house than a two-story one?
+6 / Is one-story house cheaper to build than a two-story house?